davetcoleman/baxter_cpp/README.md

  * Power on baxter

- * Ensure you have the correct ROS_MASTER_URI exported, this depends on your robot serial number:
+ * Ensure you have the correct ROS_MASTER_URI exported, this depends on your robot serial number.
+Mine is:
    ```
    export ROS_MASTER_URI=http://011305P0009.local:11311
    ```